Quantcast

 The experience taught her to not only be firm in who she is, but also be patient with those who don't understand who she is.
 “I think that I'm finding my comfort, but I'm also respecting my pace.
 And I think a big part of maturity for me was giving that permission to other people—giving them room to find their comfort and to respect their pace.
 If they're not where I am right now it's okay.
 The more confident I am and the more that I'm honoring what's authentic to me, that will rub off."

 Perhaps the biggest challenge for the 30-year-old is continuing to walk in her purpose even when it seems that all odds are against her.
-In a recent video, “Am I Cursed by God?", she celebrates finally becoming an American citizen after months of fighting to be approved for her green card—a big win in the midst of battling bed bugs, hunting for a new apartment with little money in the bank, and purchasing a plane ticket for an event that was cancelled last minute.
+In a recent video, “Am I Cursed by God?", she celebrates finally becoming an American citizen after months of fighting to be approved for her green card—a big win in the midst of battling bed bugs, hunting for a new apartment with little money in the bank, and purchasing a plane ticket for an event that was canceled last minute.

 “How hard you work in the worst of it will determine how temporary this is," she says.
-“The slower you act, the more that you indulge in self pity, the more you indulge in comforts to take your mind off of it, the longer it will take to get rid of these issues."
+“The slower you act, the more that you indulge in self-pity, the more you indulge in comforts to take your mind off of it, the longer it will take to get rid of these issues."
 Pushing through the hard times has proven to be rewarding for the sex educator, who recently picked up a big contract with Trojan and continues to speak on sex panels amongst her other hustles.

 As stressful as the struggle has been, those same experiences have given her the confidence to say that she's no longer a young girl just trying to figure it out, but a woman who knows who she is and is unapologetic about it.